lamaomair/task2-installing-arm/README.md

 # task2-installing-arm
-## How to nstalling the arm package in ROS noetic ?
+## How to installing the arm package in ROS noetic ?

 ### After installing ROS successfully. we will installing the arm package.I follow the instruction below